Differentially Private Federated Clustering over Non-IID Data: Theoretical Analysis

-\begin{Remark} ({Impact of DP}) The larger value of $\epsilon$ (or $\bar{\epsilon}$), the smaller the upper bound in \eqref{eqn:model_rate}, implying that the better learning performance (convergence rate and the objective value) and the weaker required privacy protection level, namely a privacy-utility tradeoff. \end{Remark}
+\begin{Remark} ({Impact of DP}) The larger value of $\epsilon$ (or $\bar{\epsilon}$), the smaller the upper bound in \eqref{eqn:model_rate}, implying that the better learning performance (convergence rate and the loss function $F$) and the weaker required privacy protection level, namely a privacy-utility tradeoff. \end{Remark}

-\begin{Remark} ({Impact of non-i.i.d. data and PCP}) The smaller the value of $\zeta$ or the larger the value of $K$, the smaller the upper bound in \eqref{eqn:model_rate}, implying that the smaller degree of non-i.i.d. data or the more clients in PCP, the better learning performance (convergence rate and the objective value). \end{Remark}
+\begin{Remark} ({Impact of non-i.i.d. data and PCP}) The smaller the value of $\zeta$ or the larger the value of $K$, the smaller the upper bound in \eqref{eqn:model_rate}, implying the smaller degree of non-i.i.d. data or the more clients in PCP, and the better learning performance (faster convergence rate and smaller loss function $F$). \end{Remark} \begin{Remark} (Complexity comparison with existing federated clustering methods) Suppose that all clients participate the model training ($N$ clients), the complexity of federated $k$-means (FKM) for each local iteration at the client side is $\mathcal{O}\left(m n k N + m n N (\log N)^2 \right)$, and the complexity at the PS side is $\mathcal{O}\left(m n k \right)$~\cite{li2022secure}.
+It can be verified that the per-iteration complexity for the proposed DP-FedC algorithm is $\mathcal{O}\left( (mN + n)k^2 + m n k) \right)$ at the client side, and a complexity order of $\mathcal{O}(mkN)$ at the PS side (shown in Appendix~\ref{sec:proof Lemma6}).
+As a result, the complexity of the proposed DP-FedC algorithm is smaller than that of FKM since $ k < N \ll n$ is true in general.
+However, the DP-FedC and the FZKM~\cite{stallmann2022towards} have comparable complexity at both client side and the PS side, simply because they have similar computing procedure, in spite of no complexity analysis reported in \cite{stallmann2022towards}. \end{Remark}